 - Vanilla seeds scraped from 1 pod

-- To make the dough: In a stand mixer fitted with the paddle attachment, combine the flour, sugar, salt, yeast, eggs, lemon zest, and water.
+- In a stand mixer fitted with the paddle attachment, combine the flour, sugar, salt, yeast, eggs, lemon zest, and water.
 Mix on medium speed for about 8 minutes or until the dough pulls away from the sides and forms a ball.